“A laid-back, eco-conscious retreat with 8 sea-view rooms, set on the beach beside Sian Ka’an Biosphere Reserve”

 - Restaurants nearby

-- Enjoy a stretch on the sand with morning yoga classes, led by local studio Yoga Dicha 3 times a week
+- Enjoy a yoga class at the rooftop yoga studio, led by local studio Yoga Dicha 3 times a week

 - Indulge in a Mayan clay massage beneath the shade of a palm tree